Data-4-Climate-Action-Edinburgh/D4CAE_dashboard/README_dashboard.md

 # README - D4CAE dashboard

-This is built using Rshiny golem.
+This is built using RShiny golem.

 ## To run the app locally: ##